-- do not require the student's consent to search school property such as desks or laptops that are supplied to the student through the school; - may seize a student's bag where there is suspicion that the student has a dangerous item (for example, a knife) in their school bag, prior to seeking consent to search from a parent or calling the police; - consent from the student or parent is required to examine or otherwise deal with the temporarily removed student property.
-For example, staff who temporarily remove a mobile phone from a student are not authorised to unlock the phone or to read, copy or delete messages stored on the phone; - there may, however, be emergency circumstances where it is necessary to search a student's property without the student's consent or the consent of the student's parents (e.g. to access an EpiPen for an anaphylactic emergency); - consent from the student or parent is required to search the person of a student (e.g. pockets or shoes).
-If consent is not provided and a search is considered necessary, the police and the student's parents should be called to make such a determination.
+- Do not require the student's consent to search school property such as desks or laptops that are supplied to the student through the school; - May seize a student's bag where there is suspicion that the student has a dangerous item (for example, a knife) in their school bag, prior to seeking consent to search from a parent or calling the police; - Consent from the student or parent is required to examine or otherwise deal with the temporarily removed student property.
+For example, staff who temporarily remove a mobile phone from a student are not authorised to unlock the phone or to read, copy or delete messages stored on the phone; - There may, however, be emergency circumstances where it is necessary to search a student's property without the student's consent or the consent of the student's caregivers (e.g. To access an EpiPen for an anaphylactic emergency); determined by administration and documented on OneSchool. - Consent from the student or parent is required to search the person of a student (e.g. Pockets or shoes).
+If consent is not provided and a search is considered necessary, the police and the student's parents will be notified of such a determination.